DevLARLEY/WidevineFetch/DOCUMENTATION.md

 The following code snippets can be copied over and modified to create a custom module. \
 Name it after your service and make sure that it ends it `.py`.
 Then place that file in the `modules` directory.
-YOu can open an issue if you'd like me to upload it to the GitHub repo.
+You can open an issue if you'd like me to upload it to the GitHub repo.

 ## Logging
 Define empty variables that will be added when the module is loaded. \